minos95/prs/README.md

 # The Paper rock scissors game build with javascript

-a mini of Paper Rock Scissors game the player should Win the AI player
+> A mini of Paper Rock Scissors game the player should Win the AI player

 ![screenshot](./screenshot.png)

 ## Build with